mythri346/Implementation-of-SARSA-Control-Algorithm-using-Gymnasium/README.md

 ## Result

-The SARSA control algorithm was successfully implemented using the Gymnasium FrozenLake environment.
-The agent learned Q-values through interaction with the environment and developed a policy to reach the goal state while avoiding holes.
+The SARSA algorithm was successfully implemented in the Gymnasium FrozenLake environment.
+The agent updated its Q-values based on the actions it actually selected and gradually learned a policy for reaching the goal while reducing the chances of falling into holes.

 ## Inference

-When epsilon is fixed, the agent keeps exploring at the same rate throughout training.
-When epsilon decays, the agent explores more initially and gradually focuses on the best learned actions, usually improving performance.
+The experiment shows that the exploration strategy affects the learning process.
+With a constant epsilon, the agent continues exploring at a fixed level throughout training.
+With epsilon decay, the agent explores more during the early stages and gradually exploits the actions that provide better rewards.
+Therefore, epsilon decay generally helps the agent learn a more effective policy as training progresses.